vectorgrp/xcp-lite/xcp_register_type_derive/DESIGN.md

     boolean: bool,

     // Characteristics:
     // Characteristics are tunable parameters that can be read and written via XCP.
-They are defined using the `#[characteristic]` attribute, which can include optional metadata such as comments, minimum and maximum values, and axis information for curves and maps.
+    // They are defined using the `#[characteristic]` attribute
+    // This can include optional metadata such as comments, min, max values, and axis information for curves and maps.

     // Unsigned 32-bit field with comment and min/max values
     #[characteristic(comment = "Demo integer")]